eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Display New Data
 ----------------
 Create a new *Chartbox* in the central panel.
-To know how to configure a *Chartbox* refer to the section :ref:`chart_panel`.
+To know how to configure a *Chartbox*, please refer to the section :ref:`chart_panel`.

 .. _refresh_button:

 Refresh
 -------
-This button reset several points in the monitor:
+This button resets several points in the monitor:

 - It clears the callback list in the *Issues* right panel.
 - It resets the entity clicked.